 Wear Nothing But A Smile: Prominent Nude Activist Turner V. Stokes Dies At 90

-The 90-year-old leader of various nudist organizations died on Saturday from prostate cancer in Nanjemoy, Md.
+The 90-year-old leader of various nudist organizations died Saturday from prostate cancer in Nanjemoy, Md.

 Born in Washington, D.C., in 1927, Stokes enlisted in the Navy in 1945 and later worked for military contractors testing electronic equipment.